Holiday Home Sales Frequently Asked Questions (FAQ)

 Can we request a particular model of new holiday home?

-Yes, as we have contacts with all the major holiday home manufacturers we are able to order whichever holiday home you would like.
+Yes, as we have contacts with all the major holiday home manufacturers we are able to order a holiday home to your specification.

 What happens if I decide to sell?

-You can sell the holiday home on the Park with our agreement and the buyer will have the benefit of the remaining Licence Agreement term.
+You can sell the holiday home on the Park with our agreement.
 You may also move the holiday home off the Park.
 If you sell on Park you must pay us the selling commission specified in the Licence Agreement.
 We always use Glass’s Guide as a fair basis for providing a valuation before adding on the value of the pitch and verandah, so that our recommended price covers those extras.